 No single gene or group of genes has been proven to cause lupus, although certain gene variations have been linked to lupus.
 Lupus does, however, appear in certain families.
 For example, if an identical twin develops lupus, there is a higher chance that the other twin (who has the exact same genes) will develop it, while there is a smaller chance for fraternal twins according to a study published in 2012.
 Studies suggest that there is an increased risk of developing lupus if a family member has been diagnosed.

-The majority of lupus cases that develop are what is called sporadic, however—that is, no known relative has the disease.
-Although when lupus develops in people with no family history of lupus, there are likely to be other autoimmune diseases in some family members.
+The majority of lupus cases that develop are referred to as sporadic, which means no known relative has the disease.
+Although lupus can develop in people with no family history of lupus, there are often other autoimmune diseases in some family members.

 What if my mom or siblings have lupus?
 Will I develop it, too?

 People are more susceptible to developing lupus if they have immediate relatives with the disease, but that doesn’t mean they will.
-In fact, most don’t, says Lindsey Criswell, MD, MPH, chief of the Division of Rheumatology at the University of California, San Francisco.
-Even if a person with lupus has an identical twin, there’s only about a 50 percent chance the undiagnosed twin will develop it.
+In fact, most don’t, says Lindsey Criswell, MD, MPH, director of the National Institute of Arthritis and Musculoskeletal and Skin Diseases.
+Even if a person with lupus has an identical twin, there’s less than a 50% chance the undiagnosed twin will develop it.